 Throughout their lives they donated a lot of money to a number of charities in the local area, especially hospitals.
 One of the donations was for the construction of a new fountain at the head of Fargate in 1961.
 The fountain was originally intended as a tribute to Alderman James Sterling, however, it became known as the Goodwin Fountain and was eventually dedicated to them.

 In 1998, the old fountain at the top of Fargate was worn out and was replaced by the new fountain in the Peace Gardens.

 The Holberry Cascades are eight large water features that are dedicated to Samuel Holberry, who was the leader of the Sheffield Chartist Movement, and are located on either side of the four entrances to the main area of the Peace Gardens.

 The waterfalls from the bronze vessels represent both the pouring of water into Sheffield's five rivers, and the pouring of molten metal used in Sheffield's metal industries.

 57,000 litres of water are pumped through its water features.
 The system employs a water re-circulation system and is kept clean using a brine solution rather than chemicals.

-The Bochum Bell was presented to the people of Sheffield in 1985 by our twin city of Bochum in Germany to commemorate the 35th anniversary of the link between the two cities.
+The Bochum Bell was presented to the people of Sheffield in 1985 by our twin city of Bochum in Germany to commemorate the 35th anniversary of the link between the 2 cities.

 The steel bell was made by apprentices at the Krupp AG Works and reflects the shared heritage of the two cities in the manufacturing of the highest quality steel and steel artefacts.
 The bell is located in the top flowerbed along Pinstone Street.